-The fourth annual Tree City Film Festival will take place at the Sylvania Historical Train Barn on April 22nd, 23rd and 24th, 2016.
+The 4th Annual Tree City Film Festival will take place at the Sylvania Historical Train Barn on April 22nd, 23rd and 24th, 2016.
 Continue reading below to learn more about the Tree City Film Festival’s different events.

 The Oscar Nominated ShortsFor the fourth year in a row, the Tree City Film Festival is proud to include screenings of the Oscar nominated shorts films – both animated and live action.
 Stay tuned for updates about the films as they are nominated in 2016.

 50-Hour ChallengeThe TCFF’s 50-hour Challenge is an exciting and intense weekend that invites teams of filmmakers to write, shoot, edit, and publish their own short films in just 50 hours.
 At the beginning of the event, each team receives a series of elements that must be incorporated into their film – things like a particular genre, prop, line of dialogue, character name, and shooting location.
 After the allotted 50 hours are over and the films are accepted, they are juried by a guest panel of judges that are currently working in the film industry today.
 The winning films are premiered at the Sylvania Historical Train Barn followed by an awards ceremony each year.